 Every person who is about to attend college should know about the Free Application for Federal Student Aid and the process to apply.
 October means that the FAFSA applications are open for 2024-2025.
 Our video blog is going to cover commonly asked questions and 4 FAFSA tips.

 What is FAFSA and how does it work?

 The Free Application for Federal Student Aid (FAFSA) is the official form that all incoming and returning college students fill out for the next academic year.
 The FAFSA is a prerequisite for federal student loans, grants, and work-study, and may be required by colleges before they distribute their institutional aid to students.

 In order to determine the financial need of a family, the FAFSA asks a number of questions about a family’s income, the student’s income, assets, and other factors such as how many children are in the family.
-It then comes up with an Expected Family Contribution (EFC).
-In July 2023, EFC will be renamed the Student Aid Index (SAI) to clarify its meaning.
+It then comes up with an Student Aid Index (SAI).
 Based on the information you supply on the FAFSA will determine if you qualify for need-based aid, non-need-based aid, or some combination of the two.

 Is it free money?